 Many months in advance, we mapped out the dates and action steps for everything related to this launch.
 From emails to social media posts to page edits to … you name it.
 It all went into a huge to-do list and eventually into Basecamp, where we manage our projects.

-Knowing well in advance what needs to happen by whom and by when allowed us to make sure that everything could get done without late nights, long weekends, or crazy launch drama.
+Knowing well in advance what needs to happen by whom and by when allowed us to make sure that everything could get done without late nights, long weekends, or intense launch drama.
 (I don’t do drama, and more on that in a minute.)

 Even with the best laid plans, details will be forgotten, dates will get missed, hiccups will happen, and oh-shit moments will catch us off guard.
 But when you have a killer plan (and refuse to do drama), those kinds of things really aren’t a big deal.